Yvette Schneider remembers clearly the night that she and some of her friends were going out for a night on the town:

 - Do you regularly watch movies or television programs that center on unbiblical sexual themes?

 A fresh look at our own sexual sinfulness should drive us to the foot of the cross, where we can again find hope and forgiveness.
 Now, as those who have received the grace of God, we are ready to offer it to others.

 Step two: Cultivate compassion.
 Remember Jesus’ encounter with a woman who was guilty of sexual sin?
 John 8:1-11 tells the story of the religious leaders who brought a woman to Christ who had been caught in the act of adultery.
 How did He respond?
 First, He rebuked the self-righteous religious leaders; He knew that they were not motivated by compassion or kindness.

 He then turned to the woman and with humility and gentleness, granted her forgiveness (“neither do I condemn you”), and exhorted her to holiness (“go and sin no more”).

-In the place of hearts that are full of anger and contempt for those who practice homosexuality, God wants to cultivate in us a heart for those who are living broken lives—whether they realize it or not.
-We are not ready to speak to this issue until our hearts are broken for the person who is caught in the snare of homosexual sin.
+In the place of hearts that are full of anger and contempt for those in the LGBTQ+ community, God wants to cultivate in us a heart for those who are living broken lives—whether they realize it or not.
+We are not ready to speak to this issue until our hearts are broken for the person who is caught in the snare of sexual sin.

 Now let’s be honest, okay?
 When Rosie O’Donnell showed up on national TV recently calling President Bush “immoral” for his support of the Federal Marriage Amendment, then flying to California to be “married” to her girlfriend/partner, did you find your heart moving to anger or compassion?
 Did you think to yourself, “Just who is calling whom immoral?”